morrildl/bifrost/README.md

 This project is everything you need to turn a new Fedora server into an OpenVPN server, including administrative and integration tools.

+Special thanks to Playground Global, LLC for open-sourcing this software.
+See `LICENSE` for details.

 # Overview

 This project consists of 3 key components.